Resources & Emergency Protocol

 Please note that these instructions only apply to individuals in F or J status.

-If you are reviewing this information during an official Emory University closure, please note that ISSS will review travel signature/validation requests upon the reopening of the office.
-If you are in need of a travel signature/validation, please submit the Travel Information Update e-form (found under the General Services tab in ISSS Link).
-Additionally, please review the information below for further guidance.
+If you are reviewing this information during an official Emory University closure, please note that ISSS will review travel signature/validation requests upon the re-opening of the office.
+If you are in need of a travel signature/validation, please submit the Travel Information Update e-form (found under the "General Services" tab in ISSS Link) as well as review the information below for further guidance.

 Can I enter the US using a tourist visa?

 Please do not attempt to enter the US as a tourist.
-US immigration law prohibits taking classes while on B or Visa Waiver (aka ESTA).
+US immigration law prohibits taking classes while on B or Visa Waiver (i.e. ESTA).
 Doing so will have immediate and long-term negative consequences.
 Also, changing immigration status within the US normally takes 8-12 months, and during the application pending period, enrolling in courses is not permitted.

 I have already left the US but do not have my Form I-20/DS-2019 with me, will I be able to re-enter the US?

-Therefore, if time permits, you may request to have a new I-20 sent to you electronically by completing the Travel Information Update e-form in ISSS Link.
-When you receive the electronically sent I-20, download, print, sign, and date the I-20 in pen and present it to the CBP officer upon entry into the US.
-Find more information on electronic signatures and distribution of Form I-20>>>
+If time permits, you may request a new I-20/DS-2019 to be sent to you electronically by completing the Travel Information Update e-form in ISSS Link.
+When you receive the electronically sent I-20/DS-2019, download, print, sign, and date it in pen and present it to the CBP officer upon entry into the US.

 If you do not have an I-20/DS-2019 with a valid travel signature, it is possible that your airline will not allow you to board a US-bound airplane.
-If possible, ISSS recommends that you change your flight schedule so that you will have a valid travel signature when you board your US-bound flight.
+ISSS recommends that you change your flight schedule so that you will have a valid travel signature when you board your US-bound flight.

 Can ISSS send me a digital copy of my I-20/DS-2019?